 Under the terms of the IGAs, the City, which relies heavily on surface water supplies, will store a portion of its unused Colorado River water in recharge facilities owned by Tucson, and Metro Water located in the Tucson Active Management Area, which is primarily dependent on wells and groundwater.
 In the future, Tucson and Metro Water will recover the stored water on behalf of the City and use it in exchange for ordering a like amount of their Colorado River water for direct delivery to the City's water treatment plants adjacent to the CAP aqueduct.
 The IGAs provided for a short-term pilot program under which the City stored 1,000 AF in 2015 (850 AF in Tucson's Southern Avra Valley Storage and Recovery Project, and 150 AF in Metro Water's Avra Valley Recharge Project) to determine the administrative and institutional feasibility of developing a large-scale program in the future.
 In early 2016, the two cities amended the agreement to increase the amount of storage allowed during the pilot.
-Following the pilot, the agreement was further amended in September 2016 to increase the amount of water stored in 2017 to 40,000 AF.
+Following the pilot, the agreement was further amended in September 2016 to increase the amount of water stored in 2017 to 50,000 AF.
 The city stored 40,000 AF in 2017 and 2018, 34,970 AF in 2019, 42,377 AF in 2020.
 The amount of water stored in 2021 was 44,709 AF.
-The city stored 17,059 AF in 2022, and 6,700 AF in 2023.
-Estimates for AF in 2024 are ongoing.
+The city stored 17,059 AF in 2022, and 6,600 AF in 2023.
+Estimates are 26,000 AF in 2024 and 27,200 AF in 2025.

 The agreement with the City of Avondale functions in a similar way.
 Phoenix will store a portion of its unused entitlement of Colorado River or New Conservation Space water in the Avondale Wetlands USF and obtain long-term storage credits.
 Avondale is entitled to a certain volume of Colorado River water through a Subcontract among the United States, the Central Arizona Water Conservation District, and the City of Avondale.
 Under the IGA, Avondale will take delivery of recovered Phoenix water from the Avondale Wetlands USF in exchange for the delivery to Phoenix of a like amount of Avondale's Colorado River water.
-Phoenix stored approximately 5,200 AF in Avondale in 2022.
-Phoenix did not store any water in Avondale in 2023 and does not plan to store there in 2024.
+Phoenix stored approximately 5,200 AF in Avondale in 2022, 4,885 AF of NCS in 2023 and 4,200 AF (NCS) in 2024.